In Rochdale borough, domestic violence and abuse affects thousands of adults and children each year.

 - Help women to recognise future abusers and move onto free lives.

-- The Men's Advice Line - a national charity dedicated to helping and supporting male victims of domestic abuse.
+- The Men's Advice Line (external link) - a national charity dedicated to helping and supporting male victims of domestic abuse.
 On their website, you'll find:

 - Information about Men's Advice Line and how you can contact them.